Reviews Archive

 Conclusion

-Unfortunately in this instance the computer versions aren't really competitive as their graphics are much worse and at the same time they don't really have anything to set themselves apart from the console versions in the game play department either, they are all also missing the secret warps entirely.
-So it's between the two console versions, The Master System edges it with the graphics as it has better backgrounds overall and much better sprites, however it loses out to the NES version in the sound department, and more importantly in game play too as it is much less accurate in comparison to the NES version and there's a lot of sacrifices due to this, I also feel that one of the most damaging elements to the Master System version is the fact that it gives you no continues as this makes completing the game a fairly impossible task for most people.
+The Master System edges it with the graphics as it has better backgrounds overall and much better sprites, however it loses out to the NES version in the sound department, and more importantly in gameplay too as it is much less accurate in comparison to the NES version and there's a lot of sacrifices due to this, because of these sacrifices the gameplay of the Master System version just doesn't feel as authentic as the NES game.
+I also feel that the Master System version giving you no continues is also quite damaging, as this makes completing the game a fairly impossible task for most people.

 Overall winner is: NES